 One of the things you can do when double-checking the focus of your sales copy is to go through and count how many times you’ve used the words “we” and “our,” as well as your company name.

-- Or, you can try this cute little tool called the “wewe” monitor.
+Or, you can try this cute little tool called the “wewe” monitor(sadly, this cool little tool is no longer.)
 Simply put your sales page URL into the “wewe” tool and it will give you a score that reflects how many times you have focused on the company rather than on the reader.
 It’s a fun tool worth checking out!

 You’re repeating yourself.
 Repeatedly.